-Pedestrian Hybrid Beacons and Midblock Signals are a more active method to control vehicles at midblock crossings.
+Pedestrian Hybrid Beacons and Midblock Signals are a more active method to control vehicles at pedestrian crossings at uncontrolled approaches and midblock locations.
 The devices are only active when pedestrians are present and require the vehicle to remain stopped until the signal cycle ends.
 These devices have been shown to significantly reduce pedestrian collisions where installed.